 A generalised concept invoking the science of thermodynamics first appeared in the book What is Life written by the quantum theorist Erwin Schrödinger.
 He said that living beings are “the class of phenomena that are open or continuous systems able to decrease their internal entropy at the expense of substances or free energy taken in from the environment and subsequently rejected in a degraded form.”
 This means that life forms take in material and energy, which is used to build chemical structures, some of which become part of the body and others become like tiny charged batteries to power the body’s processes.
 Whatever material is left over is discarded.

 This definition does not specifically address growth or reproduction.
-But if life is to persist, life forms must reproduce, and/or add new parts to their bodies to replace any damage, and/or be able to sustain its bodily parts against damage and shortage of food and energy.
+No definition mentions death, but death must be taken into account.
+If life is to persist, life forms must reproduce, and/or add new parts to their bodies to replace any damage, and/or be able to sustain their bodily parts against damage and shortage of food and energy.

 To survive, every life form, wherever it is, must have behavioural characteristics that enable it to maintain itself, including when its environment changes.
-It must act purposefully to select the matter and energy it needs to take in from its environment.
+It must act, and, in most cases, purposefully, to appropriately select the matter and energy it needs to take in from its environment.
 It must be able to use the material and energy it takes in to perform its various functions.
 It must act purposefully to avoid harm and danger, and to reproduce.

 Doing these things requires an ability to apprehend the environment in several ways.
 Life forms must be able to distinguish between the kind of matter and energy they should take in from their environment from what to ignore.
 And they must know what materials and situations are harmful and to determine how to avoid them.
 They must also have an urge to do these things.
 These behaviours and capabilities must be developed by the time its structure is functional.
 Each environment will produce organisms that can survive in its particular conditions.

 Because the only forms of life that we know anything about are those on Earth, all of these concepts relate to life on Earth.
-There may well be other concepts of life, but I think it is reasonable to expect any life elsewhere in the universe to have similar kinds of needs.
+There may well be other concepts of life, and other kinds of definitions of it, but I think it is reasonable to expect any life elsewhere in the universe to have similar kinds of needs.

 As far as we know, all life forms on Earth are the products of a process of evolution from one common ancestor.
 They all depend on the information contained in their DNA and/or RNA to direct and control all of their functions.
 We would expect any life in other parts of the universe to have evolved and to be directed and controlled by some equivalent repository of information, but the chemical structures of such repositories would be dependent on the physical and chemical conditions of their environments.